Dollar at three-week lows as Treasury yields subdued

 Sterling hit a one-week high, supported by the speed of Britain's vaccine rollout and recovering from a dip the previous day that was triggered by the resignation of the Bank of England's chief economist.

-In cryptocurrencies, bitcoin fell from record highs as cryptocurrency exchange Coinbase Global Inc was valued at almost $100 billion in a Nasdaq debut.
+In cryptocurrencies, bitcoin fell from record highs as cryptocurrency exchange Coinbase Global Inc (COIN.O) was valued at almost $100 billion in a Nasdaq debut. read more

 Bitcoin was last down 1.77% on the day at $62,423, after earlier reaching a record $64,895.